Finding Aid: Matthew and Margaret Byrne Account Book, 1761-1864, PC.AB.76

 The establishment appears to have operated as a wayside tavern with lodging, meals, refreshments, and pasturage for horses available.
 In addition, moving and delivery services were offered.
 Both boats and horses were used for conveying goods.

 The account book records the maiden name of Margaret Byrne as Kelley.
-The births of the couple's three children are noted as follows: Mary Byrne, named for Matthew's aunt Deerfield (July 26, 1763), Alexander Byrne (November 12, 1764), and Matthew Byrne (August 6, 1766).
+The births of the couple's three children are noted as follows: Mary Byrne, named for Matthew's aunt Deerfield, July 26, 1763, Alexander Byrne, November 12, 1764, and Matthew Byrne, August 6, 1766.
 One account record shows that the parents hired Robert Council to school their young sons.
 The book appears to have been used as a school copybook and herbal remedy book occasionally.
-Later, it became a place to record popular love poetry.
-Excerpts from Robert Burns'(1791), Sir Walter Scott's (1808), George, Lord Byron's (1806), (1807) and (1808) all appear within its pages.
+Later, it became a place to record popular love poetry with excerpts from poems of Robert Burns, Sir Walter Scott, George, and Lord Byron.
 In at least one memorandum, the book offers a glimpse of colonial unrest by noting that the Byrnes provided a horse for their neighbor, Jonathan King, to ride for 1.5 days for the purpose of hunting Tories, by order of Captain Robeson and Captain Council.

 Arrangement Note